Measuring intrinsic relaxation rates in superconductors using nonlinear response: -wave superconductors

 \textbf{(1) Homogeneous damping:} The recovery rate is $\Delta^R(t)\propto e^{-2\gamma_0 t}$.

 \textbf{(2) Inhomogeneous} $\bm{\gamma(\varepsilon) = \gamma_0 (\omega_k/2)^p}$: By Laplace’s method for $t\to\infty$,

-In Fig.~\ref{fig:2}(d), we multiply the gap recovery by $\sqrt{t}$ and plot its decay on a half-log scale, showing that the extracted exponent matches the quasiparticle relaxation rate on the Fermi surface, $1/T_1 = 2\gamma_0 = 0.2$ in our setting.
+In Fig.~\ref{fig:2}(e), we multiply the gap recovery by $\sqrt{t}$ and plot its decay on a half-log scale, showing that the quasiparticle relaxation rate on the Fermi surface can be measured.
+In our setting, $1/T_1(\varepsilon=0) = 2\gamma_0 = 0.2$.

 \textbf{(3) Inhomogeneous} $\bm{\gamma(\varepsilon) = \gamma_0 |\varepsilon|^p}$: